 Skip to main content

-Pioneer supports LoRA fine-tuning on a wide range of open-source decoder models — from compact 1B-parameter models to 70B+ frontier models.
+Pioneer supports parameter-efficient (LoRA) post-training on a wide range of open-source decoder models — from compact 1B-parameter models to 70B+ frontier models.
 You bring your training data, choose a base model that fits your task and budget, and Pioneer handles the infrastructure, routing, and serving.
-The result is a fine-tuned model you can call over the same API, with no GPU management required.
+The result is a fine-tuned adapter you can call over the same API, with no GPU management required.
+All three post-training algorithms — supervised fine-tuning (sft), GRPO (grpo), and DPO (dpo) — are created through the same POST /felix/training-jobs endpoint and selected with the training_algorithm parameter.

 1